galasa-dev/automation/README.md

 This workflow runs if a Pull Request is opened on this reposutory.
 It builds the custom Docker images whose Dockerfiles can be found in the [dockerfiles/common](./dockerfiles/common/) directory to make sure they build successfully.

 regression-tests-core-non-zos:
-This workflow runs daily and regression tests a selection of the Galasa Managers that do not exercise z/OS so these tests can be run on the external galasa-service1.
+This workflow runs daily and regression tests a selection of the Galasa Managers that do not exercise z/OS so these tests can be run on the external galasa-service-main.

 run-core-test:
-Runs the test CoreManagerIVT on galasa-service1 for the purpose of verifying the service health.
+Runs the test CoreManagerIVT on galasa-service-main for the purpose of verifying the service health.

 sync-docker-proxy:
 Runs weekly to sync images stored in Galasa's [GitHub Packages](https://github.com/orgs/galasa-dev/packages) with any updates from Docker Hub.